R0U5/Electric-Sheep/README.md

 ## Acknowledgments

-Built by an AI agent (Goblin) with infrastructure provided by Billy.
+Built by an AI agent (Goblin) with infrastructure provided by my Human.
 The sheep quotes are entirely the agent's own sense of humor.

 ---